charliecalvert/CloudNotes/Assignments/AskQuestion.md

 ## Inspiration

 Sometimes I get the sense that students are having a hard time coming up with questions about our work.
-Here are some ideas that you can use rather than saying things like "thanks" or "me too", or "here is useful link: www.google.com".
+Here are some ideas that you can use rather than saying things like "thanks" or "me too", or "here is useful link: [http://www.google.com](http://www.google.com)".

+When a student has everything running perfectly, and there are no problems with their code, I can understand why they have trouble coming up with a question.
+But if your programming is not working, then usually you receive some kind of error.
+If nothing else, you can ask about the error you are getting.
+What causes this error?
+How can I fix it?

-Suppose I show you a chunk of code like this:
+Or perhaps the assignment includes a chunk of code like this:

 ```javascript
 var objectAsArray = [];